The Killer Inside Me (1976 film)

 The Killer Inside Me is a 1976 American neo-noir crime drama film directed by Burt Kennedy and based on Jim Thompson's novel of the same name.
-In this adaption, the action was shifted from the west Texas oilfields to a Montana mining town, and several other changes made.
+In this adaptation, the action was shifted from the west Texas oilfields to a Montana mining town, and several other changes were made.
 It stars Stacy Keach, Susan Tyrrell, and Tisha Sterling.

 A 2010 remake was directed by Michael Winterbottom.